awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.Elasticsearch.md

 You can improve the performance of change data capture \(CDC\) for an OpenSearch Service target cluster using task settings to modify the behavior of the `PutRecords` API call\.
 To do this, you can specify the number of concurrent threads, queues per thread, and the number of records to store in a buffer using `ParallelApply*` task settings\.
 For example, suppose you want to perform a CDC load and apply 32 threads in parallel\.
 You also want to access 64 queues per thread, with 50 records stored per buffer\.
 **Note**
-Support for the use of `ParallelApply*` task settings during CDC to Amazon OpenSearch Service target endpoints is available in AWS DMS versions 3\.4\.0 and later\.
+Support for the use of `ParallelApply*` task settings during CDC to Amazon OpenSearch Service target endpoints is available in AWS DMS versions 3\.4\.0 and higher\.

 To promote CDC performance, AWS DMS supports these task settings:
 + `ParallelApplyThreads` – Specifies the number of concurrent threads that AWS DMS uses during a CDC load to push data records to a OpenSearch Service target endpoint\.
 The default value is zero \(0\) and the maximum value is 32\.